Dishan507/AF_LAB2/README.md

 # AF_LAB2
-There are eight questions related to JavaScript with their answers
+There are answers of eight related questions in JavaScript with their answers